MechShahid/pcie-ai-accelerator-thermal-design/README.md

 The liquid and immersion cooling extension shows that liquid coolants can carry the same 250 W heat load with far lower volumetric flow than air.
 However, coolant heat-carrying capacity alone does not predict chip-level temperature.
 The screening results show that local heat-transfer coefficient, wetted area, heat spreading, and flow architecture are critical.
 Bare dielectric immersion over only the chip footprint is not sufficient in the simplified model, while an idealized finned immersed heat spreader strongly reduces the estimated surface-to-fluid temperature rise.

-This remains a portfolio-level engineering demonstrator and would require mesh sensitivity, turbulence or transition assessment, detailed PCB layout checks, mechanical support design, PCB structural FEA, shock/vibration assessment, liquid-cooling pressure-drop modelling, immersion-system CFD, and experimental correlation before being treated as a validated product design.
+This remains a portfolio-level engineering demonstrator and would require further mesh sensitivity, turbulence or transition assessment, detailed PCB layout checks, mechanical support design, PCB structural FEA, shock/vibration assessment, liquid-cooling pressure-drop modelling, immersion-system CFD, and experimental correlation before being treated as a validated product design.